What is financial abuse?

 - “My partner has access to all my accounts…I don’t know anything about any of her finances”

-How can Virgin Money support victims of financial abuse?
+How can Virgin Money support you?

 0800 234 6324